Octember/block-spot/CURSOR_MEMORY.md

 - Is prioritized via a `priority` field (lower = applied first)

 The payment calculation handles different rule types in sequence, with BASE_RATE establishing the initial price, then applying multipliers, discounts, and fees in order of priority.

+### 2024-02-10: Added Price Breakdown UI Components

+Implemented a visual price breakdown in the reservation booking flow to provide users with transparent pricing information.
+This enhances the user experience by clearly showing how the final price is calculated based on various rules and conditions.

+Key changes:
+- Created a new `PriceBreakdownDisplay` component in `src/schedule/calendar/action-section/forms/payments-form.tsx`
+- Added a dedicated "pricing" step in the reservation creation flow
+- Enhanced the reservation modal to show a comprehensive breakdown of:
+  - Base rates
+  - Time-based multipliers
+  - Applicable discounts (student discounts, etc.)
+  - Additional fees
+  - Subtotal and final total calculation

+The price breakdown UI has the following features:
+- Clean, organized presentation with appropriate spacing and typography
+- Logical grouping of pricing components (base rates, multipliers, discounts, fees)
+- Proper formatting of currency values
+- Responsive design that works across device sizes
+- Integration with the existing reservation flow

+This implementation takes advantage of the existing `priceBreakdown` data structure returned by the `runPaymentRules` function, providing a complete user-facing visualization of the complex pricing logic.

+### 2024-02-12: Enhanced Rule Applicability Diagnostics

+Updated the payment rules system to provide detailed diagnostics about why rules are or aren't applied to a booking.
+This enhancement makes the system more transparent and easier to debug.

+Key changes:
+- Modified `isPriceConditionApplicable` and `isRuleApplicable` functions to return a `RuleApplicabilityResult` type with:
+  - `applicable`: Boolean indicating if the rule applies
+  - `reason`: String explanation of why the rule does/doesn't apply
+- Enhanced logging in the `runPaymentRules` function to include the reason a rule was skipped
+- Added human-readable time formatting in condition reasons (e.g., "09:30" instead of "570 minutes")
+- Included detailed diagnostics for:
+  - Time range mismatches
+  - Day of week restrictions
+  - User tag requirements
+  - Condition matching results

+Benefits of this enhancement:
+- Easier debugging of complex pricing scenarios
+- Better transparency for administrators configuring rules
+- More informative logging
+- Ability to display rule application reasons in UI if needed
+- Clearer understanding of why certain rules apply or don't apply to specific bookings

+The diagnostics include specific formatting for dates, times, and user tags, making the reasons human-readable and actionable for both developers and system administrators.

+# Block-Spot Codebase Memory

+## User Tag System

+The application uses a hierarchical tag system:
+- Organizations define tags using the `OrganizationTag` model
+- Users are associated with organizations through the `OrganizationUser` join table
+- Users are assigned tags through the `OrganizationUserTag` join table
+- Tags are used in payment rules to determine pricing conditions

+### User Tag Retrieval

+The `getUserTags` function has been enhanced to:
+- Take a `spaceId` parameter to identify the relevant organization
+- Filter tags to only include those from the organization that owns the space
+- Follow the relationship chain: space → venue → organization → user tags
+- Return only the tags applicable to the current reservation context

+## Payment Rules System

+The application includes a payment rules system that:
+- Calculates costs for reservations based on various conditions
+- Uses a rule-based system with different types (BASE_RATE, MULTIPLIER, DISCOUNT, FLAT_FEE)
+- Can include conditions that apply based on user tags
+- Returns detailed price breakdowns

+### Payment Rule Application

+- The `runPaymentRules` function now supports async user tag retrieval
+- User tags can be automatically loaded based on user ID and space ID
+- Tags are filtered by the organization that owns the space being reserved
+- This ensures that only relevant organization-specific tags affect pricing

+## Reservation System

+The application manages reservations:
+- Spaces can be reserved within venues
+- Reservations have statuses (PENDING, CONFIRMED, PAID, CANCELLED)
+- Payments are linked to reservations

+## Database Structure

+The application uses PostgreSQL with Prisma as the ORM:
+- Complex relationships between organizations, users, venues, spaces, and reservations
+- Tag-based system for organization membership and permissions